fastify/fastify-bearer-auth/Readme.md

 *@fastify/bearer-auth* exports a standard [Fastify plugin](https://github.com/fastify/fastify-plugin).
 This allows you to register the plugin within scoped paths.
-Therefore, you could have some paths that are not protected by the plugin and others that are.
+Therefore, you could have some paths not protected by the plugin and others that are.
 See the [Fastify](https://fastify.dev/docs/latest) documentation and examples for more details.

 When registering the plugin you must specify a configuration object: